pippim/pippim.github.io/programs/mserve.md

 - Open **mserve**, *Music Location Tree*, *View* Dropdown Menu, *View Playlists* and select the YouTube Playlist you setup earlier.
 - Click the *View* button and the playlist will be generated.
+- Close the web browser window.
+You will need to open a new YouTube playlist in order to paste copied code again.

 #### Move CSV File